Pirlo220/tutos/Git_common_commands.md

 Add the files in your new local repository.
 This stages them for the first commit.
 >git add .
-Adds the files in the local repository and stages them for commit
+Adds the files in the local repository and stages them for commit.
+It also adds recursively the files in a tree structure.

 Commit the files that you've staged in your local repository.